 At District Dental, Dr. King and his team’s goal is to help you brighten your smile while maintaining or improving your oral health in our welcoming and comfortable dental clinic in North Vancouver.

-- Prevention - regular use of mouthwash before and after you brush and floss can reduce the chances of cavities forming and help keep gum inflammation at bay.
-Mouthwashes that contain fluoride can prevent cavities and strengthen your enamel.
+Prevention - regular use of mouthwash before and after you brush and floss can reduce the chances of cavities forming and help keep gum inflammation at bay.
+Mouthwash that contains fluoride can prevent cavities and strengthen your enamel.

 Mouthwash is at is most effective when in contact with your mouth tissues for 30 seconds per use, and should be used as directed by the manufacturer.
 It’s important to talk with your dentist about the use of mouthwash and find a strategy that works for you because not all mouthwash is created equal.
 Mouthwash can be classified as cosmetic or therapeutic: